The Best Teeth Cleaning in Winnipeg

 While anxiety can be a barrier to regular dental cleanings, this preventive care is essential to avoid oral health problems in the future.
 When you book an appointment with us, let the receptionist know if you feel any kind of anxiety; we’ll make sure you’re treated with extra compassion and respect.
 If that is still going to prevent you from coming in, ask us about some prescribed calming medications we use for the more anxious patients.

 Regular dental cleanings can help you reduce dental anxiety; what’s more, they’ll help you feel your best.
-Get in touch with us in order to schedule a dental cleaning; we’re open almost every day, so we’re sure to have a place in our schedule for you.
+Contact our office in order to schedule a dental cleaning; we’re open almost every day, so we’re sure to have a place in our schedule for you.
 Here at East Kildonan Dental Group, we care about you; let us know how we can help you and we will.